Youm7

 Youm7 (اليوم السابع, /arz/, meaning The Seventh Day) is an Egyptian privately owned daily newspaper.
 It was first published as a weekly paper in October 2008 and has been published daily since May 2011.
 It is published in Arabic.
-The paper was twice selected by Forbes Middle East as having the most effective news website in the Middle East.
+The paper was twice selected by Forbes Middle East as having the best news website in the Middle East.
 Youm7 reportedly has the most-visited website of any Egyptian newspaper.
 On 6 October 2013 it launched an English news website called The Cairo Post.

 History

 Founding and profile

 Youm7 was first published as a weekly paper in October 2008 and has been published daily since 31 May 2011.
 Editor Khaled Salah said shortly after the paper's expansion to daily publication that Youm7 "supports the popular need for a civil state and will strive to present facts to readers without political bias and with credible representation of diverse views."